convistaalmar/frontend-style-guide/README.md

 ## Development Environment

-If you don't have Grunt installed, you will need:
+If you haven't used Grunt before, you need to:
 * Download an install [Node.js](http://nodejs.org/download/) in your computer.
 * Install the [Grunt's command line interface (CLI)](http://gruntjs.com/getting-started#installing-the-cli) globally:
 ```